-For further information regarding deadlines and application guidelines for these awards, please consult the Director of Graduate Studies, Dr. Timothy Roche.
+For further information regarding deadlines and application guidelines for these awards, please consult the Director of Graduate Studies, Dr. Mary Beth Mader.

 The Philosophy Department at the University of Memphis is pleased to announce the inaugural Seshat Prize for Spring 2021, thanks to the generosity of an anonymous donor.
 Seshat was the ancient Egyptian goddess of wisdom and writing, and the prize will recognize the convergence of wisdom and writing in an essay.
 A prize of $1,250 will be awarded to the best graduate student essay.
 Two prizes, one of $700 and one of $400, will be awarded to the first and second best undergraduate student essays.
 Click here for a PDF.

 Hillary Johnson Memorial Graduate Student Teacher Award

 This award is in memory of Hillary Johnson, a graduate student in philosophy whose life was tragically ended.
 The award is given each year to a student who has exhibited exceptional teaching skills.
 Award recipients receive $500.

 Graduate Student Departmental Service Award